PM Modi wishes predecessor Manmohan Singh on his 91st birthday | Politics

 Prime Minister Narendra Modi on Tuesday greeted his predecessor Manmohan Singh on the occasion of the Congress leader's 91st birthday.

-Born in 1932 in a region that is now part of Pakistan, Singh served as India's prime minister from 2004-14.
+Born in 1932 in a region that is now part of Pakistan, Singh served as India's prime minister from 2004 to 2014.

+Modi spoke to Singh on phone to greet him on his birthday, officials said.

-In a post on X, Modi said, ''Birthday wishes to former PM Dr. Manmohan Singh Ji.
+In a post on X, the prime minister said, ''Birthday wishes to former PM Dr. Manmohan Singh Ji.
 I pray for his long life and good health.''
 Singh, who served as the finance minister in the then prime minister P V Narasimha Rao-led dispensation from 1991-1996, is credited as a key architect of the economic reforms effected by the government that broke the stranglehold of socialist-era policies.

 Currently a member of Rajya Sabha, Singh has been ailing for some time.